zanoptics/SpectroRayTrace/README.md

 - Zhao Annan (me)

 We failed in the competition, due to my fault in the structure design plus the system needs appropriate calibration to reach high precision.
-We should have develop a automatic calibration system.
+We should develop a automatic calibration system.

 ## Where to begin